emmajanedrews/base-template/_posts/2017-03-24-you-need-a-professional-on-your-team-when-buying-a-home.md

 The field of real estate is loaded with land mines; you need a true expert to guide you through the dangerous pitfalls that currently exist.
 Finding a home that is priced appropriately and is ready for you to move into can be tricky.
 An agent listens to your wants and needs, and can sift through the homes that do not fit within the parameters of your “dream home.”

-A great agent will also have relationships with mortgage professionals and other experts that you will need in securing your dream home.&nbsp;
+A great agent will also have relationships with mortgage professionals and other experts that you will need in securing your dream home.

 **You Need a Skilled Negotiator**